amar-ashfaq/RockPaperScissors/README.md

 # RockPaperScissors
- A small console application demonstrating rock paper scissors
+ A small console application demonstrating rock paper scissors.

+Note: Perform 'Ctrl + F5' to run the console application so it persists after entering 'Q' as input.